 (Dreblow had entered the painting and decorating business with his father, Theo., and brothers, Oscar and Arthur, and gradually took over the business after his father’s death.
 Elmer Dreblow passed in 1950.)

-That’s where we’ll leave the lineage of 601 West Water Street for now.
-I’ll update as my research advances.
-If you can help verify or correct any of the information post-1940s owners or tenants, or help fill in the blanks, please let me know.
+That’s where we’ll leave the lineage of 603 West Water Street for now.
+If you can help verify or correct any of the information, or help fill in the blanks, please let me know.

 Thanks for reading and caring about local history.